AI-Agents-Hubs/.github/profile/README.md

 ## 🧠 About

-**AI Agents Hub** is an open collection of repositories that curate tools, frameworks, and resources for building **AI-powered agents and automation systems**.
+**AI Agents Hub** is a collection of repositories focused on building and discovering modern tools for **AI agents, autonomous systems, and LLM-powered applications**.

-The organization focuses on the rapidly growing ecosystem of **LLM-powered agents**, autonomous workflows, and AI development tools.
+The organization aims to gather useful resources for developers working with:

+* AI agents
+* large language models (LLMs)
+* autonomous workflows
+* AI developer tooling
+* machine learning automation

 ---